igrigorik/http-client-hints/draft.md

 Server Selection Confirmation
 -----------------------------

 The server may decide to use provided client hint information to select an alternate resource.
-When the server performs such selection, because the alternate resource may not necessarily match the value of provided hint, it should indicate the value of selected resource via a corresponding response header.
+When the server performs such selection, and if the choice may affect how the resource should be processed on the client, then it must confirm the selection and indicate the value of selected resource via corresponding response header.

 This document defines the following confirmation headers: